borelli28/givepass/README.md

 Enter master key:

 # You have four options:
-# Read Credentials: Will ask you for an account name(Ex: twitter, google, etc.) and it will output the password for that account
+# Read Credentials: Ask you for an account name(Ex: twitter, google, etc.) and it will output the password for that account
+# Write Credentials: Ask for an Account name, an Username, and a Password.
+This will add a new credential
+# Display All Accounts: Will retrieve all Accounts names and display them in the console for you
-(R)Read Credentials - (W)Write New Credentials - (D)Display All Accounts - (!)Hard Reset:
+(R)Read Credentials - (W)Write Credentials - (D)Display All Accounts - (!)Hard Reset:

 ```

+## TODO

+- Add option to delete a single credential